EdwardRees/Todo-Project/README.md

 Run `yarn web` or `npm run web` which will bind to port `3000` unless otherwise specified.

+### Simultaneous

+While running both backend and frontend servers in two separate sessions is an option, alternatively, running `yarn start` or `npm run start` will run both servers concurrently using the `concurrently` npm package.

 ## Accessing the project

 Once the servers are up and running, go to `localhost:3000` to access the frontend of the project.
 If the backend runs without any issues, the frontend should be able to connect to the backend using the axios requests.